ramiror/spanglish/README.md

 I nailed myself a sandwich | I ate a sandwich
 Bad mine | My fault
 At the touch | Quickly
+I glued myself a soap! | I was startled / terrified

 ## English -> Spanish